+Age.

-state - Enable/ Disable STP function globally.
-By default, it is disabled. mode - STP Version.
-There are three options, including SRP (Spanning Tree Protocol), RSTP (Rapid Spanning Tree Protocol) and MSTP (Multiple Spanning Tree Protocol).
-By default, the STP version is STP. cist - CIST Priority, which must be multiple of 4096 ranging from 0 to 61440.
+mode - STP Version.
+There are three options, including STP (Spanning Tree Protocol), RSTP (Rapid Spanning Tree Protocol) and MSTP (Multiple Spanning Tree Protocol).
+By default, the STP version is STP.

+cist - CIST Priority, which must be multiple of 4096 ranging from 0 to 61440.
 By default, the CIST priority is 32768.
 CIST Priority is an important criterion on determining the root bridge.
 In the same condition, the switch with the highest priority will be chosen as the root bridge.
-The lower value has the higher priority. hello-time Hello Time, which is the interval to send BPDU packets, and used to test the links.
-Hello Time rangs form 1 to10 in seconds and it is 2 by default.
-Otherwise, 2 (Hello Time + 1) <= Max Age. max-age - Max Age, which is the maximum time the switch can wait without receiving a BPDU before attempting to reconfigure.
-Max Age ranges form 6 to 40 in seconds.
-By default, it is 20. forward-delay - Forward Delay, which is the time for the port to transit its state after the network topology is changed.
+The lower value has the higher priority.

+hello-time - Hello Time, which is the interval to send BPDU packets, and used to test the links.
+Hello Time ranges from 1 to10 in seconds and it is 2 by default.
+Otherwise, 2 (Hello Time + 1) <= Max Age.

+max-age - Max Age, which is the maximum time the switch can wait without receiving a BPDU before attempting to reconfigure.
+Max Age ranges from 6 to 40 in seconds.
+By default, it is 20.

+forward-delay - Forward Delay, which is the time for the port to transit its state after the network topology is changed.
 Forward Delay ranges from 4 to 30 in seconds and it is 15 by default.
-Otherwise, 2 (Forward Delay - 1) >= Max Age.

-hold-count - TxHold Count, which is the maximum number of BPDU packets transmitted per Hello Time interval.
+Otherwise, 2 (Forward Delay - 1) >= Max hold-count - TxHold Count, which is the maximum number of BPDU packets transmitted per Hello Time interval.
 TxHold Count ranges from 1 to 20 in pps.
 By default, it is 5.

 max-hops - Max Hops, which is the maximum number of hops that occur in a specific region before the BPDU is discarded.
-Max Hops ranges form 1 to 40 in hop.
+Max Hops ranges from 1 to 40 in hop.
 By default, it is 20.